Bloom Energy Corporation Annou - GuruFocus.com

-Bloom Energy Corporation (NYSE: BE) today announced that it has commenced an underwritten public offering of 13,000,000 shares of its Class A common stock.
-All of the shares of the Class A common stock are being offered by Bloom Energy.
-In addition, Bloom Energy intends to grant the underwriters a 30-day option to purchase up to an additional 1,950,000 shares of Class A common stock.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+Bloom Energy Corporation (NYSE: BE) today announced the pricing of its underwritten public offering of 13,000,000 shares of Class A common stock at a public offering price of $26.00 per share, before underwriting discounts and commissions.
+All of the shares of common stock are being offered by Bloom Energy.
+In addition, Bloom Energy has granted the underwriters a 30-day option to purchase up to an additional 1,950,000 shares of common stock at the public offering price, less underwriting discounts and commissions.
+The gross proceeds from the offering, before deducting underwriting discounts and commissions and other offering expenses payable by Bloom Energy, are expected to be $338.0 million, excluding any exercise of the underwriters’ option to purchase additional shares.
+The offering is expected to close on August 19, 2022, subject to customary closing conditions.

 J.P.
-Morgan, Morgan Stanley and BofA Securities are acting as joint book-running managers for the proposed offering.
+Morgan, Morgan Stanley and BofA Securities are acting as joint book-running managers for the offering.
+Baird, Cowen, Credit Suisse, KeyBanc Capital Markets, Oppenheimer & Co., Wells Fargo Securities, Raymond James and Tuohy Brothers are acting as co-managers for the offering.

-A shelf registration statement relating to these securities was filed with the U.S. Securities and Exchange Commission on October 25, 2021, and automatically became effective upon filing.
+A shelf registration statement relating to these securities was filed with the U.S. Securities and Exchange Commission (SEC) on October 25, 2021, and automatically became effective upon filing.
 This offering is being made solely by means of a prospectus.
-A copy of the preliminary prospectus supplement and the accompanying prospectus relating to this offering, when available, may be obtained by contacting: J.P.
+A copy of the final prospectus supplement and the accompanying prospectus relating to this offering, when available, may be obtained for free by visiting EDGAR on the SEC’s website at www.sec.gov.
+Alternatively, a copy of the final prospectus supplement and the accompanying prospectus relating to this offering, when available, may be obtained by contacting: J.P.
 Morgan Securities LLC, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, by telephone at +1 (866) 803-9204 or by email at [email protected]; Morgan Stanley & Co.
 LLC, Attention: Prospectus Department, 180 Varick Street, 2nd Floor, New York, NY 10014; or BofA Securities, Attn: Prospectus Department, NC1-004-03-43, 200 North College Street, 3rd floor, Charlotte, NC 28255-0001 or by email at [email protected].

 Bloom Energy intends to use the net proceeds from this offering for general corporate purposes, including research and development and sales and marketing activities, general and administrative matters and capital expenditures, and which may include the repayment of some or all of our outstanding indebtedness.